ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/intro2.md

 ---
 # User change
-title: "About PyTorch model training"
+title: "About PyTorch Model Training"

 weight: 4

 layout: "learningpathall"
 ---

-## PyTorch model training
+## Training

 Now you have created a feedforward neural network for digit classification using the MNIST dataset, to enable the network to recognize handwritten digits effectively and make accurate predictions, training is needed.